isabella232/kano-code/app/lib/challenge/README.md

 This plugin embeds a challenge generator.
 This generator will add an entry to the settings button on the WorkspaceView.

-This entry allows to go in and out of challenge creation mode.
-This gives two features:
+This entry allows you to go in and out of challenge creation mode.
+This adds two features:
  - The ability to download challenges file from the settings button
  - A set of Challenge blocks allowing the customisation of the generated challenge

 ### Middlewares

-By default the genrator will be able to generate the core bits for a challenge (steps, modules, filters).
+By default the generator will be able to generate the core bits for a challenge (steps, modules, filters).
-If you Kano Code implementation used the challenge file to store metadata, you can use a middleware to add this metadata to your generated challenges.
+If your Kano Code implementation used the challenge file to store metadata, you can use a middleware to add this metadata to your generated challenges.

-Example adding a version number to your generated challenges
+Example of adding a version number to your generated challenges
 ```js
 challengeGeneratorPlugin = new ChallengeGeneratorPlugin();
 challengeGeneratorPlugin.addMiddleware((challenge, generator) => {